i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   with next key
   with bundled HTTP POST part 3
   with bundled LS
-  with bundled Delivery Status Message
+  without bundled Delivery Status Message

-  following messages can come in any order:

-  <--------------     Delivery Status Message 1

-  <--------------     Delivery Status Message 2

-  <--------------     Delivery Status Message 3

   <--------------     Existing Session
                       with next key
                       with bundled streaming ack

-  After reception of any of these messages,
+  After reception of any of this message,
-  Alice switches to use existing session messages.
+  Alice switches to use existing session messages, and Alice ratchets.
-  After reception of the next key, Alice ratchets.

   Existing Session     ------------------->